 A frac tank is a large capacity steel tank that can store liquids or solids like petroleum products, chemicals, manure, saline water, and proppants.
 Frac tanks are used in all kinds of applications, and there are different variations of tanks.

 These tanks come in various sizes ranging from 8,400 gallons to 21,000 gallons and can be easily moved when empty using a tractor or a truck.
 They are designed in ‘V bottom’ or ‘round bottom’ configurations.
 This structure creates a central low point from which the tank is easily emptied and cleaned.
 No need to tilt the tank!
 However, different projects require different kinds of tanks.
-Here are six types of tanks we provide.
+Here are six types of tanks we provide for rent or as part of a larger engineered solution:

 1. Mix Tanks – Mix tanks are either 7,070 gallon or 18,270 gallon steel tanks free of internal rods or corrugations that constantly agitate and circulate stored liquids.
 Operators control the mixing rate with four individual 10 HP motors.
 Mix frac tanks come with safety features such as guardrails, non-slip materials, walking areas, and audible alarms.
 Take a look at the type of mix tanks at Ironclad Environmental Solutions for detailed specifications.